 Start the letter by telling your MP who you are and why you are writing to them – make sure you have a specific and focused purpose.
-Climate topics relevant to your federal MP may include: carbon pricing, the renewable energy target, Direct Action, and emissions reduction targets.
-Be concise, not vague.
 In your opening sentence, mention that you are a constituent (a voter!).
 MPs tend to care more about the people they represent.
 Remember, they are there to represent you.

-Recognise and thank your MP for the positive steps that have already been taken in this area.
-Then articulate the fact that the action being taken is insufficient.
+If your MP has made any positive steps in this area, you can thank them for the action they have already taken.
+Then articulate what else you would like them to do.
 Clearly state the facts that highlight the need for urgent further action.
 Why should they act?
 Be brief and objective, utilising scientific data to persuade rather than hyperbole or embellishment.
-You need to tell them, what needs to change and why?
+You need to tell them, what needs to change and why.

 Add a personal touch

-Explain why the issue is important to you.
-Include a relevant personal anecdote or experience.
+It’s important to explain why the issue is important to you.
+You can do this by including a relevant personal anecdote or experience.
 This will help make the issue real and tangible for your MP.
 Storytelling used in conjunction with statistics is crucial in advocacy as it connects the head and the heart of your MP – helping them understand the need for change both rationally and emotionally.
-Inform them that their stance on this issue affects the way you vote.
-Also express that others within your electorate care about this issue.
+Also let them know that their stance on this issue affects the way you vote.
+You can also emphasise that others within your electorate care about this issue as well.

 To bring about change, you need facts and anecdotes about the issue, but ultimately, you need action.
 Be clear on what action you want your MP to take.
 This could include actions such as making a speech in parliament, raising the issue at a meeting, voting for or against something in parliament, or attending a local event.